SigmaHQ/sigma-specification/appendix_meta_rules.md

 All rules contained in the referenced file are handled as if they were defined in the including file.

 ###  Defeats rules
-The purpose is to cover the same tuning for many rules.
+The purpose of defeats rules is to cover the same tuning for many rules.
+They are used to suppress matches of multiple rules.
+This is most commonly useful for environment specific tuning where a false positive prone application is used in an organization and it's false positives are accepted.
-Example a valid GPO script but that triggers X sigma rules.
+Example: A valid GPO script that triggers X Sigma rules.

 # Correlation rules